-When I taught mass comms at Benedictine, I used to tell the kids sometimes you can do pretty damn well for yourself by doing good.
+When I taught mass comms at Benedictine, I used to tell the kids sometimes you can do pretty darn well for yourself by doing good.
 I thought it fit our mission as a faith-based college, and, besides, I believed it.
-Now comes a psychologist at Columbia Teachers College with a study offering scientific evidence that you can do exactly that.
+Now comes Lisa Miller, a psychologist at Columbia Teachers College, with a study offering scientific evidence that you can do exactly that.
 Her headline (or that of Church Times, an Anglican magazine published in the UK):

 ‘How doing good does you good’

 [Summarized in Christian Century, “Century Marks,” Sept.
 22, 2021, p.
 8., with this lede: “Neuroscientist Lisa Miller studies innate spirituality, our innate capacity to experience love, connection, unity and sense of guidance by a higher power. […]” I think the editorial staff at Christian Century more or less inadvertently hit on a good working definition of spirituality.]

 Verbatim excerpt from original in Church Times (UK),

 I AM a scientist, not a theologian.
 Faith traditions have a lot to say about ontological questions — the nature of reality, why we’re here, the existence and guidance of God or a higher power.
 As a scientist, I don’t address these issues.
 I look at how humans are built and how we develop over the life span.
 I’ve discovered that the awakened brain is both inherent to our physiology and invaluable to our health and functioning.